Coinbase Global (NASDAQ:COIN) Releases Quarterly Earnings Results, Misses Estimates By $0.07 EPS

 Analyst Ratings Changes

 COIN has been the subject of several recent research reports.
-KeyCorp began coverage on Coinbase Global in a research report on Monday, December 12th.
-They set a “sector weight” rating for the company.
-Needham & Company LLC reaffirmed a “buy” rating and issued a $73.00 price objective on shares of Coinbase Global in a research report on Wednesday.
-JMP Securities reaffirmed a “market outperform” rating and issued a $80.00 price objective on shares of Coinbase Global in a research report on Wednesday.
-Mizuho reiterated a “sell” rating and set a $30.00 target price on shares of Coinbase Global in a research note on Tuesday, January 24th.
-Finally, Wells Fargo & Company raised their price objective on Coinbase Global from $34.00 to $40.00 and gave the stock an “underweight” rating in a research note on Wednesday.
-Five research analysts have rated the stock with a sell rating, ten have given a hold rating and ten have given a buy rating to the stock.
-Based on data from MarketBeat, Coinbase Global currently has an average rating of “Hold” and an average target price of $69.54.
+Barclays increased their price target on Coinbase Global from $57.00 to $63.00 and gave the company an “equal weight” rating in a research report on Wednesday.
+Canaccord Genuity Group reduced their price target on Coinbase Global from $120.00 to $100.00 and set a “buy” rating for the company in a research report on Wednesday.
+JMP Securities reissued a “market outperform” rating and set a $80.00 price target on shares of Coinbase Global in a research report on Wednesday.
+Compass Point raised Coinbase Global from a “neutral” rating to a “buy” rating and set a $100.00 price target for the company in a research report on Friday, February 17th.
+Finally, Wells Fargo & Company increased their price target on Coinbase Global from $34.00 to $40.00 and gave the company an “underweight” rating in a research report on Wednesday.
+Five investment analysts have rated the stock with a sell rating, ten have issued a hold rating and ten have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus target price of $69.54.

 Coinbase Global, Inc provides financial infrastructure and technology for the cryptoeconomy in the United States and internationally.
 The company offers the primary financial account in the cryptoeconomy for retailers; a marketplace with a pool of liquidity for transacting in crypto assets for institutions; and technology and services that enable ecosystem partners to build crypto-based applications and securely accept crypto assets as payment.